Does gold rust?

 These spots are indeed rusting, but they are not caused by the gold or damaging the gold.
 Instead, they are almost always caused by one of two things:

 Pure gold or 24 carat gold is 999.9 parts gold per 1000.
-That 0.1 part of metal is typically copper or silver, and in some cases these tiny particles can react to oxygen or other chemicals – causing a rust spot when located on the surface of a coin or bar.
+This means it is 99.99% pure, with 0.01 being made of another metal.
+That 0.01 part of the metal is typically copper or silver in a bullion coin, and in some cases these tiny particles can react to oxygen or other chemicals – causing a rust spot when located on the surface of a coin or bar.

 There have been famous cases, such as Roubles discovered by the Russian Central Bank to have rust spots, but metallurgists quickly cleared up any fear of counterfeiting or dubious behaviour.
 Indeed, despite any red spots, your coin or bar is still worth its weight in gold.
 The gold itself hasn't been damaged, so it's still a solid bullion investment.